paulipa/sico-wiki/rules-and-requirements.md

 > Corporations in the entry alliance will need to keep the setting to reject all structure transfers on at all times.
 {.is-warning}
+### Perks
+- Eligible for base services
+- All standings are managed on behalf of the alliance
+- Alliance banner
+- Limited autonomy
+- Not eligible for wars

+### Requirements
+- General Partner Member Requirements are applied
+- General Partner Corporation Requirements are applied
 - Corporation needs to have at least 50 active individual members in the corporation
-- All members needs to be registered on AUTH and have activated the discord service.
-You may use your own services in addition to coalition AUTH.
-Coalition AUTH only requires public scope from line members.
 - The alliance will manage all standings and service accesses on behalf of the corporation.
 If the corporation leaves the alliance they are treated as a neutral entity and will lose access to the services.
+- Corporations in the entry level alliance are not allowed to hold any structures under their corporations.
+- Corporations in the entry alliance will need to keep the setting to reject all structure transfers on at all times.
-- Corporation may request membership status change if they meet the requirements or are looking to join another alliance that requires by game mechanisms for the corporation to leave the silent company alliance.
+- Corporation may request partnership status change if they meet the requirements or are looking to join another alliance that requires by game mechanisms for the corporation to leave the silent company alliance.
-- Corporation should provide content for other coalition members whenever possible by opening their fleets and services for them.
-This is the best way to show other members what your corporation is doing and advertise your corporation for those who seek the game play type your corporation is participating in.
 - Corporation has full autonomy over their own corporation excluding the matters mentioned above.

 ## Language Partner